-Students will review the MyTech Program Handbook and the DPS Acceptable Use Policy agreement before receiving their Chromebooks.
+Students will review the MyTech Program Handbook, the Parent/Student Agreement, and the DPS Acceptable Use Policy before receiving their Chromebooks.
 These documents outline responsible use and safekeeping of the Chromebooks.
 If students violate their signed agreements, they may face school or district disciplinary actions.
 Both students and their parents/guardians must also understand and sign the MyTech Program Pledge and the Mobile Device Responsibility Agreement.
 When they receive their Chromebooks, students will go through an introductory Chromebook session that covers particulars related to the acceptable use of their devices in DPS and at home.
 Throughout the school year, students will receive instruction on internet safety, adapted from the Common Sense Media program.
 This non-profit group also provides parent resources on Internet safety and other helpful topics: www.commonsensemedia.org

 One of the key features of the MyTech program is that students will have 24/7 access to their Chromebooks and will be expected to take their Chromebooks home every evening for their school-related use.
 Students are also responsible for the care and charging of their Chromebooks at home each night.
 While the primary purpose of DPS Chromebooks is for students to use these devices for their schoolwork, it’s also permissible for students to use their Chromebooks to research and explore topics of personal interest.
 However, DPS Chromebooks are not intended for use as entertainment devices and students should not download apps or content onto their Chromebooks — or to their Google Drives — that their teachers would not consider to be educational.

 DPS does its best to ensure our students’ online experiences are safe.
 All DPS web access is subject to the DPS web filters.
 Our web filters are programmed to block inappropriate content as much as possible.
 The DPS internet filtering rules are determined by a partnership between the district’s instructional and technology departments.